Menu

 Writing

 When writing in English and across the curriculum, we use a wide range of starting points and ‘hooks’, including: drama, picture books, children’s fiction and non-fiction, poetry, visitors, visits, current world developments, pictures and video.
 By providing a variety of inspiring sources, the children are engaged and keen to write.
 The children write for a variety of purposes and audiences.
 They also develop their understanding of the writing genres for non-fiction and fiction.
 Careful tracking is in place to ensure that pupils in both KS1 and KS2 have opportunities to write in a variety of genres.
+We use the 'Talk for Writing' approach to teach writing.
 The skills of grammar and punctuation are embedded across the curriculum, and children apply these in their writing in all subjects.

 Vocabulary development